sharetribe/flex-docs/src/docs/ftw-content/page-builder/index.md

 ```

 The PageBuilder component receives the Page Asset Data as a prop, and
-uses it to render the static page.
+uses it to render the content page.
 If no Page Asset Data is available,
 it renders a fallback page.

 ```jsx